-[18] The Complainant instructed the Board to ignore its capitalization rate study, and the Board did so.
-The Complainant's requested valuation at page 10 of the Complainant's rebuttal relies on the same vacancy rate, same operating costs, same non-recoverable allowance, and the same capitalization rate as does the the Respondent.
-The only difference between Complainant and the Respondent is the rental rate, i.e., \$18.50 as opposed to the Respondent's \$22 per sq. ft.
+[16] The Complainant instructed the Board to ignore its capitalization rate study, and the Board did so.
+The Complainant's requested valuation at page 10 of the Complainant's rebuttal (Exhibit C-2) relies on the same vacancy rate, same operating costs, same non-recoverable allowance, and the same capitalization rate as the Respondent.
+The only difference between Complainant and Respondent is the rental rate, i.e., \$18.50 per sq. ft. as opposed to the Respondent's \$22 per sq. ft.

-[19] In West Coast Transmission Co. v.
+[17] In West Coast Transmission Co. v.
 British Columbia (Vancouver - Assessor of Area No. 9) [1987] B.C.J.
 1273, the Court ruled as follows: "I stated above that the concepts used, in developing capitalization rates for application to the subject, should be used consistently.
-Thus it makes no sense to develop a capitalization rate on one set of assumptions about long term vacancy rates, long term rents, and long term expenses, and then apply that rate to the income of the subject if it is not derived in the same way."
+Thus it makes no sense to develop a capitalization rate on one set of assumptions about long term vacancy rates, long term rents, and long term expenses, and then apply that rate to the income of the subject property if it is not derived in the same way."

-[20] The Court went on to say, "All of these factors, for consistency, should be used in the same manner as they were used in the study of comparables which resulted in the development of the capitalization rate.
+[18] The Court went on to say, "All of these factors, for consistency, should be used in the same manner as they were used in the study of comparables which resulted in the development of the capitalization rate.
 To do otherwise is to offend appraisal theory, and is likely to produce a mistaken result."

-[21] The Board acknowledges that the decision of the Court in the West Coast Transmission case is not binding, nevertheless the reasoning is persuasive.
-The problem as the Board sees it is that the capitalization rate of 5.25% was not derived from a net operating income based on a rental rate of \$18.50 per sq. ft., but on a rental rate of \$22 per sq. ft.
-Without a test by way of assessment-to-sale ratio, it cannot be known whether the result of applying the capitalization rate of 5.25% to a net operating income founded on \$18.50 per sq. ft., will result in a satisfactory approximation of the valuation standard, market value.
+[19] The Board acknowledges that the decision in the West Coast Transmission case is not binding, nevertheless the reasoning is persuasive.
+The problem as the Board sees it is that the capitalization rate of 5.25% was not derived from a rental rate of \$18.50, but from a rental rate of \$22 per sq. ft., hence the result of the applying the capitalization rate of 5.25% to a net operating income founded on a lease rate of \$18.59 per sq. ft. is questionable at best.
+Only through assessment-to-sale ratio can it be determined whether the result meets the valuation standard of market value.